ascoarchitect/wordpress-cognito-sync/readme.md

 ```

 ## WordPress Plugin Functionality
-### Initialization
+### Initialisation
-The plugin is initialized in wp-cognito-sync.php.
+The plugin is initialised in wp-cognito-sync.php.
 It sets up the autoloading of classes and hooks into WordPress actions.

 ### Admin Interface
 The admin interface is managed by the Admin class.
 It adds menu items, registers settings, and handles form submissions.